 Simple English definitions for legal terms

-Read a random definition: springing interest
+Read a random definition: without dissent

 The law of capture is a rule that says if you catch something, it belongs to you.
 This can apply to wild animals, groundwater, and oil and gas.
 For example, if you drill a well and pump out oil from under your land, you don't have to pay the owner of the land next to you for the oil that you took.
 However, some laws have been made to limit this rule because it can cause problems for other people who rely on the same resources.